freedom-manufaktur/Oktopus/Documentation/Oktopus Triggers.md

 - [Mail received](#mail-received)

 #### Mail received
-Triggers when a mail is present in a given mailbox.
+Triggers when a mail is present in a given mailbox (and is unread).
+##### Ideas
+- Implement a mail-in workflow, which analyses the email to create a new ticket or assign it to an existing one.
+- Use image inlining and attachment separation to create tickets that capture the original spirit of the email, rather then text only.

 [🔝 Back to top](#technologies)